2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Wisconsin

 After completing their Associate Degree, allied health graduates from Gateway Technical College carry an average student debt load of $12,571.

-Waukesha County Technical College came in at #10 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Trade Schools in Wisconsin ranking.
-Located in the suburb of Pewaukee, WCTC is a public school with a moderately-sized student population.
+Waukesha County Technical College landed the #10 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
+Located in the large suburb of Pewaukee, WCTC is a public school with a medium-sized student population.

 About 48% of the students majoring in allied health at the school are women while 52% are male.